greyle12/ebay-search-test-suite/README.md

 After the tests have executed:

  **1. Locate the Report**
-The report is saved at target/cucumber-reports.html.
+The report is saved at `target/cucumber-reports.html` and `test-output/SparkReport/MySparkReport.html`

 **2. Open the Report**
-Use a web browser to open the cucumber-reports.html file.
+Use a web browser to open the `cucumber-reports.html` and `MySparkReport.html` files.
 The report provides a detailed summary of test execution, including passed and failed scenarios, step details, and any error messages.

 ---